Austrian Netherlands kronenthaler

 The kronenthaler was the currency of the Austrian Netherlands from 1744.
 It was equivalent to 216 liards, 54 sols, 54 stuivers, or 2.7 gulden.
-During the Brabant Revolution in the Austrian Netherlands in 1789–90, it was briefly replaced with a short-lived revolutionary currency.
+During the Brabant Revolution in 1789–90, it was briefly replaced by a short-lived revolutionary currency.
 Following the French occupation of the Austrian Netherlands in 1794, the Kronenthaler was replaced by the French franc.

-Though legally valued at just 2.675 gulden in the Netherlands and 2.64 gulden in several Southern German states, its acceptance at these places for 2.7 gulden created havoc in the valuations of the Dutch gulden and the South German gulden; see Kronenthaler.
+Although it was legally valued at just 2.675 gulden in the Netherlands and 2.64 gulden in several Southern German states, its acceptance at these places for 2.7 gulden caused significant disruption in the valuations of the Dutch gulden and the South German gulden; see Kronenthaler.